JensForstmann/tmt2/README.md

 # TMT2 - Tournament Match Tracker 2

-TMT is a tool that tracks/watches/observes a Counter-Strike: Global Offensive match.
+TMT is a tool that tracks/watches/observes a Counter-Strike 2 match.

 It will keep track of matches and can interact with 3rd party applications like tournament systems, websites or others via a REST API and webhooks to send real time notifications.